HuyHuynh-Milo/Supply-Chain-Inventory-Management-PowerBI/README.md

 - Share of **overstock** ≈ 33%, **understock** ≈ 51% — more SKUs are understocked than overstocked.

-- Left list: top SKUs contributing to excess value (each ~5–13K).
+- **Left list**: top SKUs contributing to **excess value** (each ~5–13K).

-- Right list: top SKUs requiring the largest refill money (some items need >$100K to refill), and several show %Refill vs At-Stock >200% → big refill spikes relative to current stock.
+- **Right list**: top SKUs requiring the **largest refill money** (some items need >$100K to refill), and several show %Refill vs At-Stock >200% → **big refill** spikes relative to current stock.

 🧠 **Key Insight**

 - **Mismatch of capital flow**: a relatively small pool of overstock value cannot offset the very large refill needs — purchasing will drive working capital up unless controlled.

-- **Refill spikes risk over-capitalization**: items with >200% refill ratio likely come from batch POs or minimum order quantities (case-pack) and will create sudden capital commitments.
+-> Recalculate SKU-level reorder point & safety stock using demand variability, lead time, and run SKU segmentation (ABC × XYZ) and assign replenishment rules; stop using one-size safety values.

+- **Large refill values** mostly appear in items produced internally — likely due to **large batch** production size or production scheduling frequency, which causes uneven inventory levels and sudden demand for manufacturing resources.

+-> These items may require better production planning or safety stock recalibration to smooth output and reduce resource burden.

 - **High business risk**: the combination of many understocked SKUs and a few large refill amounts raises both stockout risk and sudden cash pressure.